Odia Hindu wedding: Jāiragaḍa anukuḷa

-Diañ manguḷā puja
+Diañ manguḷā puja(Gandhasana:ଗନ୍ଧଷଣ)

 Diañ manguḷā puja is conducted at the gramadevati's temple.
 Baarikiyani (wife of a barber) offers the bride's bangles, toe ring, sindura and sari to the Goddess.
 During the Diañ mangaḷā Puja prayers are offered to the deity of a temple.
 The bridal saree, toe rings, shanka Pola and sindura (Vermilion) are offered before the Lord by the barber and the blessings of the Gods invoked for a long and happy married life.
 Later the father of groom and bride invoke each other's ancestors with a ritual called Nandimukha.

 Arrival of the groom

 The groom along with his marriage procession arrives at the wedding venue.
 This is known as Barajatri.
 Barajātri or Varaanugamana is the ceremonial procession when the groom and his family members and friends arrive at the wedding mandap amid great pomp and magnificence.
-Upon arrival of the baraat the groom is greeted with aarti or tilak followed by washing the feet of groom with tender coconut water and offering of curd mixed with honey and ghee.
+Upon arrival of the barajatree the groom is greeted with alati or tilak followed by washing the feet of groom with tender coconut water and offering of curd mixed with honey and ghee.
 The bride is decorated with fine traditional jewelry.
 The groom is received into the bride's house by the younger brother of the bride, who carries the groom on his shoulder.
 Odia brides are traditionally dressed in yellow sarees with red borders called as Boula Patta for the wedding.
 However, these days, red, pink and orange outfits are also common.

 When the bride is informed of the groom's arrival, she takes a ceremonial bath called Baadua Pani Gadhua.